Jososke/Driving_Clone/README.md

 #### 5. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The sample driving data set was used as it proved to have good set of different cases to train the model.

+Multiple cameras were used in this project to feed in more images at different angles to the model.
+When recording the simulator saved images from three camers - center, left, and right - which were used to teach the model how to steer if the car drifts off to the left or the right.
+A steering offset was applied to add or subtract from the center angle for the left and right camera.
+The steering angle was determined based on experimentation.
+In a real self driving car - a full physics model would be used to determine the actual steering angle offset.

+Another feature the training data was that for track 1 the track was circular so the car was constantly turning to the left.
+This added a left turn bias to the car.
+To combat the left turn bias, I flipped all of the training data and measurements and added the flipped images and measurements to the training data.

 #### 6. Creation of the Training Set & Training Process

-In order to start collecting training data, you'll need to do the following:
+The simulator was used to collect training data.
+Note here - that for this project the sample driving data set was used.
+To create additional data sets the following steps would be used:

-Enter Training Mode in the simulator.
+* Enter Training Mode in the simulator.
-Start driving the car to get a feel for the controls.
+* Start driving the car to get a feel for the controls.
-When you are ready, hit the record button in the top right to start recording.
+* When you are ready, hit the record button in the top right to start recording.
-Continue driving for a few laps or till you feel like you have enough data.
+* Continue driving for a few laps or till you feel like you have enough data.
-Hit the record button in the top right again to stop recording.
+* Hit the record button in the top right again to stop recording.
-Strategies for Collecting Data the car should stay in the center of the road as much as possible if the car veers off to the side, it should recover back to center driving counter-clockwise can help the model generalize flipping the images is a quick way to augment the data collecting data from the second track can also help generalize the model we want to avoid overfitting or underfitting when training the model knowing when to stop collecting more data
-Data will be saved from the recorder as follows:

-IMG folder - this folder contains all the frames of your driving. driving_log.csv - each row in this sheet correlates your image with the steering angle, throttle, brake, and speed of your car.
-You'll mainly be using the steering angle.

-I then preprocessed this data by ...
+Strategies for Collecting Data

+* the car should stay in the center of the road as much as possible
+* if the car veers off to the side, it should recover back to center
+* driving counter-clockwise can help the model generalize
+* flipping the images is a quick way to augment the data
+* collecting data from the second track can also help generalize the model
+* we want to avoid overfitting or underfitting when training the model
+* knowing when to stop collecting more data

+The sample driving data contains 8037 images, which are summarized in `driving_log.csv`

+the csv file contains a link to each frame along with the name of the associated center, left, right image file names, the steering angle, throttle value, brake value, and speed at each frame.
+The image below shows an example of the output from the center camera of the simulator.

+![alt text][image2]

+I then preprocessed this data by normalizing and adding a cropping layer.
+Normalization is a way to remove effects of brightness or other image variations and focus on the content of the image instead of the brightness or other effects in the image.
+A cropping layer was used to remove the top portion of the image and the hood of the car.
+The top portion of the image contained trees and other features that were not useful for training the model and the bottom portion of the image contained the hood of the car, which is fixed and can be removed.
+By adding in a cropping layer, new images coming from the simulator will be cropped when they are used on the final deep neural network.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the decreasing loss and validation loss value from the model.
+More than 5 epochs showed that the validation loss was increasing, which meant I was overfitting my training data.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.